kenjiao101/andai/porto2.md

 ### Key Findings

-1. **SQL and Python are now prerequisites, not differentiators.** SQL appeared in `49.0%` (`384,084` mentions) and Python in `48.5%` (`380,158` mentions) of all postings — present in nearly half of the entire market.
+1. **SQL and Python are now prerequisites, not differentiators.** SQL appeared in `49.0%` (`384,084` mentions) and Python in `48.5%` (`380,158` mentions) of all postings, making both skills present in nearly half of the entire market.
 TF-IDF analysis confirms both have low distinctiveness across roles precisely because of this ubiquity.

 2. **Hugging Face showed the highest statistically significant growth in H2 2023 (+78.2%, p < 0.0001)**, followed by Ubuntu (+43.9%), Unity (+21.1%), and Microsoft Teams (+20.5%).
 This pattern reflects expanding LLM adoption and broader AI tooling integration into data workflows during 2023.

-3. **Platforms and legacy tools declined sharply.** DataRobot (-44.5%), Watson (-34.0%), Vue (-29.4%), and Theano (-26.3%) all showed statistically significant drops in H2 — indicating market displacement rather than seasonal fluctuation.
+3. **Platforms and legacy tools declined sharply.** DataRobot (-44.5%), Watson (-34.0%), Vue (-29.4%), and Theano (-26.3%) all showed statistically significant drops in H2, indicating structural market displacement rather than seasonal fluctuation.
 Of `162` qualified skills tested, `95` declined significantly versus only `17` that rose.

 4. **The data skill ecosystem splits into 3 distinct communities.** Louvain community detection on a 75-node PMI network (`>= 0.3`) identified: (1) a DevOps/Engineering cluster (PostgreSQL, Git, Kubernetes, Docker), (2) an ML/Python stack cluster (PyTorch, C++, Pandas, scikit-learn), and (3) an Analytics/BI tools cluster (VBA, Oracle, SPSS, Tableau).

-5. **Bridge skills carry disproportionate strategic value.** GitLab and Jupyter show high betweenness centrality while maintaining mid-level degree centrality — meaning they connect multiple technology communities without being universal.
+5. **Bridge skills carry disproportionate strategic value.** GitLab and Jupyter show high betweenness centrality while maintaining mid-level degree centrality, meaning they connect multiple technology communities without being universal.
 These are the highest-value skills for cross-ecosystem career mobility.

 6. **Most roles share fundamentally similar skill profiles.** The average cosine similarity across all role pairs is high.
 Data Scientist and Senior Data Scientist share a near-identical skill profile (similarity = `1.00`), while Business Analyst and Machine Learning Engineer represent the most differentiated pair (similarity = `0.44`).
 Career transitions between similar-profile roles require less re-learning effort.

-7. **The market was unusually volatile in 2023.** With `95` out of `162` qualified skills declining significantly and only `17` rising, the 2023 data job market showed more disruption than stability — consistent with broad industry adjustment post-AI tooling inflection.
+7. **The market was unusually volatile in 2023.** With `95` out of `162` qualified skills declining significantly and only `17` rising, the 2023 data job market showed more disruption than stability, consistent with broad industry adjustment post-AI tooling inflection.

 ### Summary Table